<!--

 ) external;

-/// @notice Transfer a validator entry to a new address (owner or validator only)
+/// @notice Transfer validator entry to a new address (owner or validator only).

 function transferOwnership(address newOwner) external;

-/// @notice Set the epoch at which a fresh DKG ceremony will be triggered (owner only)
+/// @notice Set next fresh DKG ceremony epoch (owner only).

 function setNextFullDkgCeremony(uint64 epoch) external;

-/// @notice Migrate a single validator from V1 to V2 (owner only)
+/// @notice Migrate one validator by V1 index (owner only).

 function migrateValidator(uint64 idx) external;